 Media outlets funded by Qatar and other Gulf nations have started an information war over who is more destabilizing in Libya, a nation that has been a theater of rivaling factions and unceasing violence since Libyan leader Col. Muammar Gaddafi was ousted in a NATO intervention six years ago.

-The political impasse, complicated by a number of small-scale tribal wars, is so intractable that former U.S. President Barack Obama even called it “shitshow.”
+The political impasse, complicated by a number of small-scale tribal wars, is so intractable that former U.S. President Barack Obama even called it a “shitshow.”
 Since the ouster of Col. Gaddafi, numerous peace talks have failed and the country’s most powerful faction led by Gen. Haftar is refusing to recognize a U.N.-backed government in Tripoli.

 Military support by the United Arab Emirates, backed by Saudi Arabia, was crucial to shore up Gen. Haftar’s air force and his recent successful military campaign.
 Libya’s eastern government wrested large swathes of territory from Qatar-backed Islamist factions in the past year, including key towns in Benghazi, a flashpoint of 2011 Libyan revolution.